3 Clinical need and practice

 antibody testing for coeliac disease (endomysial antibodies or tissue transglutaminase antibody).

 3.21 Of these, the 2 main tests for inflammation are erythrocyte sedimentation rate and C‑reactive protein.
 However, these tests can be influenced by non‑intestinal diseases and can lack diagnostic accuracy.
 Therefore, while both tests can identify inflammation, they cannot localise it to the bowel.
 As a result, many patients are referred for further investigation involving endoscopy, which may not be needed.
-NICE clinical guideline 61 on irritable bowel syndrome in adults states that an endoscopy (and a range of other tests) is not needed to confirm the diagnosis of IBS.
+The NICE guideline on irritable bowel syndrome in adults states that an endoscopy (and a range of other tests) is not needed to confirm the diagnosis of IBS.

 3.22 Most people diagnosed with IBS at this stage are managed in primary care.